nraynes/js_datastructures/README.md

 # Complete Data Structures

 All common data structures implemented in one package.
 All data structures are FULLY TESTED.
 Just grab the data structure you need and start using it right away!
+You can also import the different components used in each data structure, such as linked list node or hash table buckets.
+Here is an example:

+**ES6**

+    import { SLLNode, DLLNode, CLLNode, BucketNode, Bucket } from 'complete_data_structures';

+**CommonJS**

+    const { SLLNode, DLLNode, CLLNode, BucketNode, Bucket } = require('complete_data_structures');

 ## Installation: